College Scholarship Fund

 In Zambia, 78% of the population is under the age of 25 and 60% live below the poverty line.
 Only 55.3% of youth pass the 9th Grade National Exam.
 64.8% pass the 12th Grade National Exam, and 12% of high school graduates will access university education.
 College and university school fees make acquiring a tertiary education out of reach for most Zambian high school graduates.
 AEP’s yearly scholarships are awarded to deserving high school and college students who otherwise cannot afford to continue their education.

 Advance Education for Vulnerable Youth in Zambia

 AEP’s College Scholarship Fund Story

 AEP started the Scholarship Fund in 2007, awarding 25 high school scholarships.
 Over the years, nearly 2,600 annual scholarships have been awarded to over 1,000 students, resulting in a total of 450 high school graduates and 100 college graduates.
 In 2022, the new Zambian President eliminated mandatory secondary school fees, fulfilling his campaign promise of free public education.
 However, with national exam pass rates still very low and the poor quality education a child receives in public schools, a “free” education isn’t what it appears.

 AEP’s College Scholarship Fund awards scholarships to students who cannot afford to continue their education at the tertiary level.
 AEP has already witnessed the effects that the Scholarship Fund has for its most promising members who have lifted themselves out of poverty.
 To date, over 100 college graduates have completed their studies thanks to these scholarships.
-These students started with high school scholarships and were then awarded college scholarships, along with hundreds of high school graduates, have changed the trajectory of their individual lives and those of their families.
+These students started with high school scholarships and were then awarded college scholarships and they are now changing the trajectory of their individual lives and those of their families.

 Scholarships have also helped to avert student pregnancy and early marriage by alleviating the economic burden families face when trying to provide an education for their girls.
 AEP has a 1-2% pregnancy rate among its female beneficiaries compared to a 20% average in the area.